holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 ---

 ::: coreconcepts-intro
 Application components can **call a cell's functions**.
 On one agent's device, clients can call functions in cells, and cells in the same conductor can call each other's functions.
-Within one DHT, cells can call other agent's cells, allowing agents to delegate their agency to others.
+Within one DHT, cells can call other agents' cells, allowing agents to delegate their agency to others.
 :::

 ::: coreconcepts-orientation